Fitus/Zaloha.sh/README.md

 [Read article here](https://fitus.github.io/).

+## How does Zaloha.sh work - in five sentences

+ * FIND is executed to scan both directories to obtain metadata about files and subdirectories.
+ * The metadata is compared via several stages of sorting and AWK processing.
+ * The results (= prepared synchronization actions) are presented to the user for confirmation.
+ * If the user confirms, the synchronization actions are executed.
+ * A non-interactive regime is available as well.

 ## Obtain Zaloha.sh

 The simplest way: Under the green button "<b>Clone or Download</b>" above, choose "<b>Download ZIP</b>".